kstenerud/concise-encoding/cbe-specification.md

 The version specifier is mandatory, unless all parties have agreed to omit the specifier and use a specific version.

-Note: Because CBE places the version as the first byte in a document, the version value 99 is invalid.
-If 99 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `c` (0x63, or 99) as its first byte.
+Note: Because CBE places the version as the first byte in a document, versions from 32 to 126 are disallowed in order to prevent clashes with any ASCII characters that another text encoding format might use.

 ### Maximum Depth